 In the Land of Sparks system

-The aim of our R+D submission was to analyze learning disorders and to create a complex medical diagnostic and development tool, which led to the creation of an application.
-With the use of the application, children with learning difficulties can use play to develop their skills based on specific medical instructions.
+The aim of BlackBelt's R+D project was to analyze learning disorders and to create a complex medical diagnostic and development tool, an application

 The primary goal of the R+D project was to create a special cognitive development program package, which supported a detailed, multifaceted assessment of the child’s current skills and the customized development of various attention functions.
 The development package is able to be individually adapted to each child’s condition and development.